 24. Vaulted Ceiling With Chandelier

-Adding a vaulted ceiling with chandelier setup is a classic way to fill the large vertical volume of a high the ceiling is so high, you have the opportunity to use an oversized or multi-tiered fixture that would be overwhelming in a standard room.
-A grand chandelier serves as an anchor for the space, drawing the eye to the center of the vault and providing a luxurious focal you choose a modern crystal design or a rustic wagon-wheel style, the lighting fixture helps to scale the room down, making the sleeping area feel more intimate and well-proportioned despite the soaring heights above the bed.
+Adding a vaulted ceiling with chandelier setup is a classic way to fill the large vertical volume of a high room.
+Because the ceiling is so high, you have the opportunity to use an oversized or multi-tiered fixture that would be overwhelming in a standard room.
+A grand chandelier serves as an anchor for the space, drawing the eye to the center of the vault and providing a luxurious focal point.
+Whether you choose a modern crystal design or a rustic wagon-wheel style, the lighting fixture helps to scale the room down, making the sleeping area feel more intimate and well-proportioned despite the soaring heights above the bed.

 25. Guest Bedroom Vaulted Ceiling